 The Portage County Improvement Association’s goals were to improved the roads, livestock services, and cooperative farming services and to establish a county cooperative store.
 The association also made provisions to sponsor the Boys’ and Girls’ Clubs, which would later evolve into 4-H clubs.

-Through many years of dedication and help from our county commissioners, we have grown to an office of four Extension professionals, focusing on 4-H, Agriculture and Natural Resources, and EFNEP.
+Through many years of dedication and help from our county commissioners, we have grown to an office of Extension professionals, focusing on 4-H, Agriculture and Natural Resources, and EFNEP.

 About OSU Extension